 In determining the sufficiency of liquidity and capital resources to fund our business, we regularly monitor our liquidity position, including among other things, cash, working capital, long-term liabilities, lease commitments and operating company distributions.
-We also maintain a \$10.0 million line of credit, which was unused as of and for the twelve months ended December 31, 2014.
-We believe cash generated from operations will be sufficient over the next twelve months to meet our working capital requirements.
-Further, we expect that cash on hand and cash generated by operations will be sufficient to meet our liquidity needs for the foreseeable future.
+On April 23, 2015, we entered into a \$100.0 million unsecured revolving credit agreement and also terminated our previously existing and unused \$10.0 million line of credit.
+See Note 9, "Borrowings" to the Consolidated Financial Statements included in Item 8 of Part II of this Form 10-K.